Since the dawn of time in SEO, meta descriptions have played an important part in the search engine optimization process.

-Let’s start with the first one: your focus keyword.
+Let’s start with the first one: your main keyword.

-Sure, Google doesn’t count the keywords in your meta description when considering where to rank your page.
-But it’s still important to include your keyword, simply because of this:
+Google might not count the keywords in your meta description when indexing your page, but it’s still advised to include your important keywords, as Google highlights them for users.

-Notice how the keywords “bookstore” and “Chicago” are bolded in search results?
-That’s Google’s way of drawing the user’s eye to search results, in order to help them skim and find the best result for their query.
+Notice how the keywords “bookstore” and “Chicago” are in bold in search results?
+That’s Google’s way of drawing the user’s eye to search results to help entice clicks.

-But while there is no black and white answer, the next bit of information might help.
-Google itself has the following 159-character meta description for its search page:
+But, while there is no definitive answer, Google itself has the following 159 character meta description for its search page:

 <meta name=”description” content=”Search the world’s information, including web pages, images, videos and more.
 Google has many special features to help you find exactly what you’re looking for.“>

 So much to say, so few characters.
 Many brands struggle with the meta description because of one simple reason.
-It’s tough to summarize all the content on your page in a succinct yet compelling way, while also incorporating your focus keywords.
+It’s tough to summarize your on-page content, while also incorporating your target words.

-Ultimately, think of your meta description like a teaser or an introduction.
-It should clearly describe the type of content housed on the page and ‘advertise’ it to searchers.
+Ultimately, think of your meta description like a teaser.
+It should clearly describe the type of on-page content on your website to ‘advertise’ it to searchers.

 Keep it short and sweet, spark intrigue, and make sure it’s relevant to the keywords on your web page and in your page title.

-While your meta description doesn’t NEED a call to action, it definitely can help — particularly if you’re targeting keywords in the purchasing part of the customer journey.
+While your meta description doesn’t NEED a CTA, it helps — particularly if you’re targeting keywords in the purchasing stage of the customer journey.

-A simple CTA, such as “Learn more now” or “Get started today”, can provide the little push a person needs to click on your page, and hopefully convert.
+A simple CTA, such as “learn more now” or “get started today” can provide the little push a person needs to click on your page.

-To help you write a good meta description, here are some extra best practices, tips, and tricks to keep in mind.
+To help you write a great meta description, here are 6 of the best practices, tips, and tricks to keep in mind.

-Whenever possible, ensure your meta descriptions are written in the active voice, not passive.
+Whenever possible, ensure every meta description is written in the active voice, not passive.